 4. Evaluation and cleanup

-Remove any unused dodge tokens from all characters. shield makers stay in place.
+Remove any unused dodge tokens from all characters; shield markers stay in place.

 This is a list of the common combat actions a character can take.
-Many special abilities and traits will either change how this works limit or expand this list.
-Players can also take freeform actions at the GM discretion, the cost of those actions is also decided by the GM.
+Many special abilities and traits will either change how this works, or limit or expand this list.
+Players can also take freeform actions at the GM's discretion; the cost of those actions is also decided by the GM.

-If the player has one or more stunned token they can only do a recover action until there are no more tokens left.
+If the player has one or more stunned tokens, they can only do a recover action until there are no more stun tokens left.

 Attack (1 action)

 Choose a weapon and a target.
 Read the weapon description for any special rules.

 Test the weapon attribute to hit.

 For each dodge and shield token the defender spends, they may choose a die and force the attacker to reroll it.
 On success, apply the wounds specified in the weapon notation.
 On a great success, it's a critical hit; add the critical wounds, too.